xiongyee2000/imachine_cpp/README.md

 ## State Machine Runtime Dynamic

 Normally a state machine is predefined by users.
-But advanced machine intellegence requires a state machine be able to "evolve" itself when the environment changes.
+But advanced machine intelligence requires a state machine be able to "evolve" itself when the environment changes.
 The I-Machine framework is aimed to provide the capability for state machine to change its states/transitions/event-handling etc. at runtime.

 # Values

 * By using NSM and DAR the transition logic of a state machine is totally decoupled from user action logic of an application; and by decoupling the transition logic from the user action logic, the framework improves the flexibility and reusability of a state machine.
-* With the State Machine Runtime Dynamic feature, the framework constructs a fundamental basis for the advanced machine learning and machine intellegence.
+* With the State Machine Runtime Dynamic feature, the framework constructs a fundamental basis for the advanced machine learning and machine intelligence.